 The University parking department is a self-supported operation.
 What that means is all of the costs of the program, including construction, maintenance, and personnel must be funded via permit sales because the parking department receives no funding from the University or the State.

 Since parking permits are a fee for usage, everyone that parks on campus must pay their fair share.
 Otherwise, our students end up paying a disproportionate share of parking fees.
 Permits are required Mondays - Thursdays from 7 A.M. to 11 P.M. and on Fridays from 7 A.M. to 5 P.M.
 This spreads the costs over a wider base of fee payers, thereby preventing student fees from increasing even more.

 Visitors to campus can purchase hourly and daily parking permits at the top of Harder Road next to the kiosk, in Lot N next to the kiosk, Lot G, Lot K and in Lot A. All dispensers on campus accept cash, coins, and most credit cards.
 Hourly meters are along West Loop Road in front of Meiklejohn Hall.

-There are electric vehicle charging stations located in Lot A, G and K. In order to be able to access the charging stations, you must have a valid Chargepoint access card.
+There are electric vehicle charging stations located in Lot A, D, J, L, G and K. In order to be able to access the charging stations, you must have a valid Chargepoint access card.
 If you do not have a Chargepoint card, you can obtain one from our office.
 There is no charge to use the EV stations (at this time), but you must have a valid campus parking permit during hours of enforcement.

 Permits are required at virtually all campus events, with a few exceptions such as graduation.
 If you are managing an event and have any questions about parking, please call the parking office well in advance to discuss what alternate arrangements may be possible.
 Our office number is (510) 885-3790.